-- " Project goals and objectives. - " Best practices from other municipalities' cycling and active transportation master plans. - Solve Standards Such as Ontario Traffic Manual Book 18 Cycling Facilities (OTM Book 18) and the Ministry of Transportation Bikeways Design Manual.
+- " Project goals and objectives.

+- " Best practices from other municipalities' cycling and active transportation master plans.

+- Solution Series Seri

 TIITIL

 A set of route selection criteria were developed and used to review and assess the potential cycling routes identified throughout Middlesex County.
 The route selection criteria as well as the considerations / questions posed as part of the assessment are documented on the following pages.
 The intent is for these route selection criteria to be used by the County and its partners as the network is implemented to confirm that the route is appropriate and as additional routes are considered for inclusion and implementation.